awsdocs/aws-dynamodb-encryption-docs/doc_source/java-examples.md

 ## Using the DynamoDBEncryptor and Direct KMS Provider<a name="java-example-ddb-encryptor"></a>

 This example shows how to use the lower\-level [DynamoDB Encryptor](https://awslabs.github.io/aws-dynamodb-encryption-java/javadoc/) with the [Direct KMS Provider](direct-kms-provider.md)\.
-The Direct KMS Provider generates and protects its cryptographic material under an AWS Key Management Service \(AWS KMS\) [customer master key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) that you specify\.
+The Direct KMS Provider generates and protects its cryptographic materials under an AWS Key Management Service \(AWS KMS\) [customer master key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) that you specify\.

 You can use any compatible [cryptographic materials provider](concepts.md#concept-material-provider) with the DynamoDB Encryptor, and you can use the Direct KMS Provider with the DynamoDB Mapper and [AttributeEncryptor](java-using.md#attribute-encryptor)\.